Why Canadian-Owned Parking Partners Deliver More Value in Today's Economy

 Buying Canadian is no longer just a nice to have; in today’s economic climate it is a strategic business consideration.

-The economic fall-out following COVID-19, geopolitical uncertainty around the world, and the resulting impacts on Canadian trade have changed operations for businesses and consumers across Canada.
+The economic fall-out following COVID-19, geopolitical uncertainty around the world, and the resulting impacts on Canadian trade and trade policies have changed operations for business and consumers across Canada.
 The value of choosing Canadian-owned partners has become more important than ever.
 Canadian businesses are now asking harder questions about who they do business with and what those choices ultimately mean for their operations, employees, and communities.

 Prime Minister Mark Carney noted recently that many of Canada’s traditional economic strengths tied to the United States “have become weaknesses that we must correct,” pointing to growing concerns around tariffs, external dependence, and long-term economic resilience.
 Choosing Canadian matters now, more than ever.